handle-my-admissions/student-app/README.md

 NOTE:
 - You need to have the ```UserPoolId``` and ```client id```.
 Go to AWS > Cognito > Manage pools and users > clients or else contact any of the maintainers.Once you have it, Save that into ```.env```:
 - for REACT_APP_API_BASE_URL , go to AWS PORTAL > API GATEWAY > DEPLOYMENTS > STAGES, copy the url from there, or , else, contact the maintainer to get started with it.
-- Create an app in razorpay to have the key or else, contact the mainter(s).
+- Create an app in razorpay to have the key or else, contact the maintainer(s).

 ```txt
 REACT_APP_API_BASE_URL=XXXXXXXXXXXX